sukhdeep1/developer-toolkit/README.md

 See: [this mockup](https://www.easel.io/documents/f815298729882407?mode=preview#f815298729882407)

-## Building (TODO: automate this)
+## Building

-We assume you have node installed
+We assume you have node/npm installed

-    #install bower
-    npm install bower -g
-    #install grunt
-    npm install grunt -g
-    #install this app's dependencies
     npm install
-    #install the bower packages
-    cd client
-    bower install
-    #run grunt - you'll only need to do this if you've updated the frontend dependencies
-    grunt
-    #run the server
     node app.js

+### TODO - having to install so many dependencies to run grunt is a bit of a pain.
+ ### Is there an easier way to do this?